carpentries-incubator/git-Rstudio-course/README.md

 ## Authors

+* Stijn Van Hoey
+* Paula Andrea Martinez

+## Contributors

-A list of contributors to the lesson can be found in [AUTHORS](AUTHORS)
+A list of contributors to the lesson

 ## Citation